Ultimate Guide Series

 Growth isn't linear.
 It happens in stages.
 Each stage requires different skills and systems.

-Stage 1: The Sole Trader (£30k-80k)
+The Sole Trader (£30k-80k)

 What it looks like: Just you.
 Your van.
 Your tools.
 Simple.